-‘Baby Trump’ blimp arrives on Vashon Island
+‘Trump Baby’ blimp arrives on Vashon Island

 The inflatable came out of its 2-foot-square cardboard box on Monday afternoon for its first test run.
 It was filled with air using portable vacuum cleaners with reverse flow, and a high-school kid sweating over a manual air pump.

-It took more than half an hour, but at the end, there was a Baby Trump, although it didn’t float aloft because of the absence of helium.
+It took more than half an hour, but at the end, there was a Trump Baby, although it didn’t float aloft because of the absence of helium.

 The blimp, or balloon — take your pick — was made by Imagine Inflatables, the firm that manufactured the original.
 It’s a family-run company in Lutterworth, England, that makes everything from inflatable giant gorillas to life-size inflatable cars (for some reason, the most popular model is the VW Golf).